x

 According to newly filed court documents, the court will discuss the death penalty among other motions surrounding the case against Bryan Kohberger.

-BOISE, Idaho — Editor's Note: Watch Thursday's hearing in the video above.
+BOISE, Idaho — Editor's Note: Watch Thursday's hearing below:

 The man accused of killing four University of Idaho students is expected to appear in an Ada County Courtroom Thursday morning.